Juncong-Lin/booksProject/products/books/books.md

 - Every Last Word
 - Everydata: The Misinformation Hidden in the Little Data You Consume Every Day
 - Everyday Italian: 125 Simple and Delicious Recipes
-- Evicted: Poverty and Profit in the American City
 - Exit, Pursued by a Bear
 - Extreme Prey (Lucas Davenport #26)
 - Fables, Vol. 1: Legends in Exile (Fables #1)